-Acknowledgments: The authors acknowledge the support and funding they received from Qatar University Office of the Vice President for Graduate Studies and Research (office of VPRGS) and the Biomedical Research Center (BRC).
+Acknowledgments: The authors acknowledge Mohammad Al-Zein efforts in the taxonomic identification of Inula viscosa.
+The authors acknowledge the support and funding they received from the Qatar University Office of the Vice President for Graduate Studies and Research (office of VPRGS) and the Qatar University Biomedical Research Center (BRC).
 The authors also acknowledge Qatar University Environmental Research Center for performing the GC/MS analysis.

-Conflicts of Interest statement: The authors declare that there are no conflicts of interest.
+Conflicts of Interest: The authors declare that there are no conflicts of interest.